 It is as if they could not tell which was the more worthy: the organization for its work or the foundation itself for its generosity.
 You can sense this tension in the films that the big foundations underwrite for PBS.
 “Support is provided by the John D. and Catherine T. MacArthur Foundation,” emblazed on the screen with heraldic force, as if it had been struck with a single blow into brass.

-Without an understanding of this psychology, it’s difficult to explain the most perplexing question asked of private philanthropy: why do most foundations give away only 5% of their endowment each year, the legal minimum?
+Without an understanding of this psychology, it’s difficult to explain the most perplexing question asked of private philanthropy: why do most foundations give away only 5 percent of their endowment each year, the legal minimum?

 Let’s say the funding is going to address the problem of global warming.
-If that problem must be successfully addressed within the next two decades, if it’s really the critical moral issue of our time, or any time, why spend only 5%?
-For a simple reason: spending 5% annually will allow the foundation to do its work into eternity.
+If that problem must be successfully addressed within the next two decades, if it’s really the critical moral issue of our time, or any time, why spend only 5 percent?
+For a simple reason: spending 5 percent annually will allow the foundation to do its work into eternity.
 Sadly, a world without a livable climate is easier for the philanthropist to imagine than a world without the dear old family foundation.

 Most of the sources that I contacted for this essay requested anonymity.
 The reasons for this may be obvious and hardly worth mentioning except that what’s hardly worth mentioning is a powerful emotion: fear.
 Fear of losing a grant or a job, fear of harming a client, or fear of becoming persona non grata in the field.
 Everyone has skin in the game, so “discretion is the better part of valor,” as Falstaff put it.
 One source spoke of being threatened with blackballing by one wealthy donor.
 His error?
 He’d supported Ralph Nader rather than Barack Obama.